bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

 ### Semantic Layers

+> For business-facing naming standards used in semantic layers, see [Business Names vs Physical Names](modelling_standards_and_conventions.md#business-names-vs-physical-names) in Modelling Standards and Conventions.

 Semantic layers are business-oriented abstraction layers that present data in business terms rather than physical structures.

 **Purpose:**